aws-samples/amazon-mq-workshop/labs/lab-9.md

 ## Producer Load Balancing

 Producers can be load balanced across the network of brokers, by concentrating them on a set of brokers in the network.
-For example, In a Mesh network of 3 brokers, all producers can be connected to Broker1 and all consumers can be connected to Broker3, leaving Broker2 as a redundant instance in case either Broker1 or Broker3 are unavailable.
+For example, in a Mesh network of 3 brokers, all producers can be connected to Broker1 and all consumers can be connected to Broker3, leaving Broker2 as a redundant instance in case either Broker1 or Broker3 are unavailable.

 ## Consumer Load Balancing

 In the networkConnector configuration you should have noticed an attribute named ```conduitSubscriptions```.
-This setting specifies how the messages are distributed. **By default AmazonMQ sets ```conduitSubscriptions``` to ```false```**
+This setting specifies how the messages are distributed. **By default, AmazonMQ sets ```conduitSubscriptions``` to ```false```**

 ![conduitSubscriptions enabled](/images/nob-conduit-true.png)

 When ```conduitSubscriptions``` set to ```true```, taking an example (see above diagram), when Producer1 sends 60 messages to Broker1, Broker1 sees two connections, one for Broker1 and another for Consumer1.
-So it distributes 60 messages, 30 each for Broker1 and rest 30 for Consumer1.
+So, it distributes 60 messages, 30 each for Broker1 and rest 30 for Consumer1.
 For Broker2, since there are two consumers, each consumer receives 15 messages each.
 This is an uneven distribution of messages.

 In order to distribute the messages evenly among all subscriptions, ```conduitSubscriptions``` should set to ```false``` (default in AmazonMQ).

 ![conduitSubscriptions disabled](/images/nob-conduit-false.png)

 When ```conduitSubscriptions``` set to ```false```, taking an example (see above diagram), when Producer1 sends 60 messages to Broker1, Broker1 sees three connections, one consumer for Broker1 and two consumers on Broker2 and distributes messages equally among all consumers.
-So each consumer receives 20 messages each.
+Each consumer receives 20 messages.

 ## High Availability